Presidency-Inc/presidency-migrator-lite/design_doc.md

 ## **1. Introduction**

 This document outlines the design for Phase 1 of the TestRail to Xray migration tool.
-The goal is to develop a tool that can extract test cases and associated data from TestRail and import them into Xray for Jira, facilitating a smooth migration process for Asset Mark.
+The goal is to develop a tool that can extract test cases and associated data from TestRail and import them into Xray for Jira, facilitating a smooth migration process.

 ---